anieshchawla/anieshchawla.github.io/_posts/2017-11-14-decision-trees.markdown

 2. CART

 ### C4.5
 This was developed by Quinlan and is extension of its earlier algorithm ID3.
 Consider Samples of data s1,s2, ....., sn.
-Each sample is k-length vector - which means that each sample is represted by k -columns or k variables.
+Each sample is k-length vector - which means that each sample is represented by k -columns or k variables.

 At each node C4.5 chooses the best attribute on which it can be split.
 The splitting criterion is information gain, which means that whichever attribute gives the largest information gain after splitting, that would be chosen.
-First, we should what is gain.
+First, we should understand what is gain.

 $$Gain(S,A) = H(S) - \sum_{a\subset A} \frac{|a|}{|S|} * H(a)$$